-- Red wine has resveratrol, well-established as an anti-inflammatory agent.
-In moderation (one drink a day maximum for women, two for men) is all right.
+- Red wine has resveratrol, a well-established anti-inflammatory agent.
+If you choose to drink, do so in moderation (one drink a day maximum for women or two per day for men).

 - Water should be your go-to beverage since it helps to flush toxins out of your body.
-A water habit also keeps joints lubricated and limits inflammation.
+A water habit also keeps joints lubricated, limits inflammation, and prevents dehydration.

 Foods to avoid include: